We approached the group, and they seemed happy to see us.

 “You know, the dangerous kind!”

-“No James, we have come to use this one!” she replied.
+“No, James, we use this one!” she replied.

 “Well, some people are already using this one!”